alexwlchan/alexwlchan.net/src/_drafts/mildly-dynamic-websites.md

 This is an excellent way to build a website.
 If you stop here, you've got all the flexibility and portability of HTML, and this file will remain readable for a very long time.

+I have a lot of local sites I built this way.
+I like it for small, immutable data sets that I know are never going to change.
+I can write the HTML once, and the lack of moving parts mean it will remain readable for essentially forever.